DeepWiSe888/Octopus/source/arm/README.md

 ## Build the ARM Project

 In Octopus scheme, the ARM embedded system serves as the logic control of the main program process.
-In most cases, the ARM processor also assumes partial program calculations, such as regression, modal decomposition, or large parameter size neural network pridictions.
+In most cases, the ARM processor also assumes partial program calculations, such as regression, modal decomposition, or large parameter size neural network predictions.

-The ARM system requires the correct configuration of clock , I/O interface and interrupt logic (especially ARM is actually sync with FPGA module through GPIO interrupt),  FMC and memory access.
+The ARM system requires the correct configuration of clock, I/O interface and interrupt logic (especially ARM is actually sync with FPGA module through GPIO interrupt),  FMC and memory access.
 We provide a configured .ioc file that can be opened and generated STM32CubeIDE/Keil project codes.
 However, due to the difference in development environment, you still need to conduct some code integration work.